Change Your Life: 30 Self-Improvement Hacks To Get You Out Of A Slump

 It’s hard to think straight sometimes, much less plot out our path to our better selves.

-Fortunately, September is Self-Improvement Month - a month we can chose to dedicate to the little daily steps that will transform our lives to be more positive and productive.
+Fortunately, we can create our own self-improvement month – a month we choose to dedicate to the small daily steps that will transform our lives to be more positive and productive.

-This thirty-day guide will help you take those small steps toward your bigger goals, and ensure that you’ve laid the foundation to close out 2018 with real, tangible progress.
+This thirty-day guide will help you take those small steps toward your bigger goals, and ensure that you’ve laid the foundation to close out 2018 (or to begin 2019) with real, tangible progress.

 Rest assured you can stress less.